 If you design and/or develop technical training, I can just about guarantee these tips can make your life easier.
 And they are free!
 If you’re tasked with designing and developing training and have questions after reading the tips on this site (or any time for that matter), contact me via the form at the bottom of the page.

 Since 1991, I have served as an independent consultant, designing and developing training, and providing advice to others in the field of training design and development.
-I'm still open for business although my present marketing strategy consists of answer the phone when it rings and responding to emails and information requests when I receive them.
+I'm still open for business although my present marketing strategy consists of answering the phone when it rings and responding to emails and information requests when I receive them.

 • Acro Press